MatejKovacic/RasPBX-install/README.md

 Finally, we will install firewall (`sudo apt install ufw`) and set it up:
 - Set default rule-set (`sudo ufw default deny incoming` and `sudo ufw default allow outgoing`).
 - Allow SSH connections from anywhere: `sudo ufw allow 22/tcp`.
-- Allow web management of VoIP phone from my computer, **but only if it is connected to VPN** (my VPN IP si `10.10.8.10`): `sudo ufw allow from 10.10.8.10 to any port 443 proto tcp`.
+- Allow web management of VoIP phone from my computer, **but only if it is connected to VPN** (my VPN IP is `10.10.8.10`): `sudo ufw allow from 10.10.8.10 to any port 443 proto tcp`.

 When this is done, we activate the firewall with `sudo ufw enable`.
 Please note that this is a firewall running on a RaspberryPi *vpnbridge* device, so it is limiting access to *vpnbridge* device.
 But indirectly this firewall is also limiting access to VoIP phone connected to our *vpnbridge*.